Spec Ops: The Line: Plot

 The game begins in medias res with Walker, Adams, and Lugo flying in a helicopter past the skyscrapers of Dubai, shooting down several pursuing helicopters until a sudden sandstorm forms, causing one of the pursuers to spin out of control and crash into the trio.
 The story then jumps back to the start, with Delta traversing the storm wall to the outskirts of a mostly buried Dubai.
-They later come into contact and engage a group of insurgents (who believe them to be with the 33rd) led by CIA agent Castavin.
-The insurgents have apparently renewed conflict with what remains of the 33rd.
-Throughout the rest of their journey, the team hears broadcasts by the Radioman (Jake Busey), a former journalist turned DJ that was once embedded with the 33rd and now speaks on their behalf.
-Deducing that the 33rd may have gone rogue, Walker then elects to disobey orders and find Konrad.
+They later come into contact and engage a group of insurgents (who believe them to be with the Damned 33rd) led by CIA agents, who have renewed conflict with what remains of the 33rd.
+Delta attempts to aid the 33rd, but are mistaken for CIA and treated as hostiles.
+The team also hears broadcasts by the Radioman (Jake Busey), a former journalist turned DJ who was once embedded with the 33rd and now speaks on their behalf.
+After seeing civilians rounded up by the 33rd, Walker elects to disobey orders and find Konrad.

 Receiving a broadcast of CIA agent Daniels being interrogated by the 33rd, the team chooses to intervene.
-Tracing the signal's origin, they find Daniels already dead; the broadcast was a trap set for fellow CIA agent, Gould.
+Tracing the signal's origin, they find Daniels already dead; the broadcast was a trap set for fellow CIA agent, Rick Gould.
 Gould helps Delta escape, but is later captured and killed while assaulting a location called the Gate.
 The team heads there and continues the attack.
 Finding it heavily guarded by the 33rd, the team employs white phosphorus to obliterate their opposition and advance further into the city.
-While walking through the aftermath, they realize they accidentally killed 47 civilians moved to the Gate for shelter by the 33rd.
+While walking through the aftermath, they realize they accidentally killed a group of civilians moved to the Gate for shelter by the 33rd.
 Vowing revenge, Walker blames Konrad and the 33rd.